-The Commission considered report OSC/303 of the Chair of the Council-owned Neighbourhood Parades Scrutiny Panel, Councillor Lanzer.
+Councillor Lanzer as Chair of the Council-owned Neighbourhood Parades Scrutiny Panel presented report OSC/303, the Panel's final report to the Cabinet.
+The Cabinet was reminded that the main aims of the Scrutiny Panel were to examine the various roles of Crawley Borough Council's neighbourhood shopping parades, explore how effectively these were being discharged, and to consider any improvements that could be made.

-The OSC was reminded that the main aims of the Scrutiny Panel were to examine the various roles of Crawley Borough Council's neighbourhood shopping parades, explore how effectively these were being discharged, and to consider any improvements that could be made.
-Commission members were informed that the Scrutiny Panel's large number recommendations were consciously framed with a whole Council approach, noting that contributions can be made by various departments beyond that responsible for the Property Strategy, and by partner organisations.
+The Cabinet was informed that the Scrutiny Panel's large number of recommendations were consciously framed with a whole Council approach, noting that contributions can be made by various departments beyond that responsible for the Property Strategy, and by partner organisations.